empicano/aiomqtt/docs/alongside-fastapi-and-co.md

-# Side by side with web frameworks
+# Alongside FastAPI & Co.

 MQTT is often used in the context of web servers.